 Unraveling the Mysteries of Medicare

-At age 65, Medicare, the U.S government’s healthcare system for seniors, is likely to appear at the top of your to-do list.
-You’re probably asking yourself questions, like:
+We are helping to break down some of the complexities of Medicare.
+At age 65, Medicare, the U.S. government’s healthcare system for seniors, is likely to appear at the top of your to-do list.
+We hope this is a helpful summary and as always, we are here to answer any questions and refer you to our expert resources if needed.
+To start, you’re probably asking yourself questions, like:

 - What should I do about Medicare?